Virtual try-on and guided recommendations that speed decisions, lift online conversion, and cut returns.

 Actionable takeaway

 Identify the single biggest anxiety on your PDP and prototype a visual or guided fix.
-Measure conversion and return rate; use Refund Rate Benchmark Checker and Conversion Rate Benchmark Checker for context.
+Measure conversion and return rate; use Refund Rate Benchmark Checker and Ecommerce Simulator for context.

 Hub: activation.